things4u/ESP-1ch-Gateway-v5.0--OLD/README.md

 -  This LoRa gateway is not a full gateway but it implements just a one-channel/one frequency gateway.
 The minimum amount of frequencies supported by a full gateway is 3, most support 9 or more frequencies.
 This software started as a proof-of-concept to prove that a single low-cost RRFM95 chip which was present in almost every LoRa node in Europe could be used as a cheap alternative to the far more expensive full gateways that were making use of the SX1301 chip.

 - As the software of this gateway will often be used during the development phase of a project or in demo situations, the software is flexible and can be easily configured according to environment or customer requirements.
-There are two ways of interacting with the software: 1.
-Modifying the ESP-sc-gway.h file at compile time allows the administrator to set almost all parameters.
+There are two ways of interacting with the software:
+1. Modifying the ESP-sc-gway.h file at compile time allows the administrator to set almost all parameters.
 2. Using the webinterface (http://<gateway_IP>) will allow administrators to set and reset several of the parameters at runtime.

+Full documentation of the Single Channel Gateway is found at things4u.github.io, please look at the Hardware Guide under the Gateway chapter.

 ## testing

 The single channel gateway has been tested on a gateway with the Wemos D1 Mini, using a HopeRF RFM95W transceiver.
-The LoRa nodes tested are:
+The LoRa nodes tested againts this gateway are:

 - TeensyLC with HopeRF RFM95 radio
 - Arduino Pro-Mini (default Armega328 model, 8MHz 3.3V and 16MHz 3.3V)